mrrabbitte/buttercup/README.md

 ## Roadmap

-After [the POC](https://github.com/pgliniecki/buttercup/projects/1) we're going to have some more fun, I promise. ;)
+After [the POC](https://github.com/pgliniecki/buttercup/projects/1) we're going to have some more fun.

-The most important part of 1.0 version (https://github.com/pgliniecki/buttercup/projects/2), just after getting the coverage to 80%, is to implement a distributed mode, where each execution can be repeated - with at-least-once execution guarantees - even if a node running a certain agent fails.
+The most important part of [the 1.0 version](https://github.com/pgliniecki/buttercup/projects/2) is getting the test coverage to 80% and a stable API.

+As an ideal to chase, it would be grand if there was a distributed mode, where each execution can be repeated - with at-least-once execution guarantees - even if a node running a certain agent fails, this would allow to run a swarm of agents which could, in theory be orchestrated by a common source of truth.

 At the moment looking at https://github.com/async-raft/async-raft, but it may change in the future.

 ## Why buttercup?